AbdelrahmanWael5/AI-Fashion-Designer/README.md

 Garment captions are automatically generated using **Qwen2.5-VL**.

-Each clothing image is converted into a detailed textual description capturing attributes such as:
+Each garment image is converted into a detailed textual description containing attributes such as:

 - Category
 - Color